mukund1606/100DaysofCode/README.md

 ## [Day 10: 25/02/2023](Day10/README.md)

+- [✅] Learnt more about OOPs
-- [✅] Learnt about Inheritance and made a Quiz Game
+- [✅] Made a Quiz Game with OOPS
+- [✅] Made a Hirst Painting with Turtle Graphics
 - [✅] Completed the Section 17 and 18 of the Course